Non-Markovianity in High-Dimensional Open Quantum Systems using Next-generation Multicore Optical Fibers: Introduction

 \section{Introduction}

 Currently, optical fiber-based communication is the fastest method for information transmission \cite{Maher}, mainly due to the multiple alternatives it offers for multiplexing techniques \cite{Brackett90,sdm}.
-Indeed, one promising method for space division multiplexing is based on Multicore Fibers (MCFs), where several cores are contained in the same cladding material in a single fiber, without noticeable core crosstalk \cite{enKlaus1}.
-MCFs have allowed transmission rates up to 305 Tb/s through a 19-core MCF \cite{Tbs}, setting a new benchmark for ultrahigh-capacity transmission capabilities that surpass the current capacity of conventional single-mode fibers \cite{Klaus}.
-Moreover, using MCFs extends to multiple applications in quantum information (QI).
-For instance, quantum cryptographic protocols have been performed using 4- and 7-core fibers using high-dimensional quantum states (hereafter qudits) of single photons encoded on the available cores in an MCF \cite{Canas0.3,Dynes:16}.
-This encoding allows the implementation of QI protocols with high fidelities \cite{xavier20,carine20,carine21,taddei2021computational,martinez2022certification}, and to build high-dimensional entangled photons sources compatible with the already installed fiber-communication architectures \cite{Lee:17,Lee:19,gomez2021multidimensional}.
+One new promising method for increasing fiber information capacity is the space-division multiplexing technique based on Multicore Fibers (MCFs).
+In this case, more information is sent through the fiber by exploiting the extra cores contained in its cladding \cite{enKlaus1}.
+MCFs have allowed transmission rates up to 305 Tb/s through a 19-core MCF \cite{Tbs}, setting a new benchmark for ultrahigh transmission capabilities that largely surpass conventional single-mode fibers \cite{Klaus}.
+Moreover, it has been recently demonstrated that MCFs are compatible with quantum information processing (QI).
+For instance, high-dimensional quantum cryptographic protocols have been performed using 4-core fibers.
+In this case, high-dimensional quantum states (hereafter qudits) are encoded by exploiting the available core modes for single photon propagation in the MCF \cite{Canas0.3,Dynes:16}.
+This encoding strategy has been further extended into other QI protocols \cite{xavier20,carine20,carine21,taddei2021computational,martinez2022certification}, and to build high-dimensional entangled photons sources \cite{Lee:17,Lee:19,gomez2021multidimensional}.